Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Robustness and Sensitivity

 \parindent{0.5cm} I run a multinomial logit regression in order to assess whether observables can partly explain the choice of the adopted PAYT system.
-These are: population size (pop), distance to neighboring PAYT municipalities (distPayt), population density (popDens) as described in Table \ref{table:var_desc} in Appendix \ref{Sec:appendixA}.
-Additionally, I distinguished communities by their metro status: urban, peri-urban, semi-peripheral, and very peripheral (the reference category).
-Categories are defined based on travel times (t) from each municipality to the closest urban center.
+These are: population size (Population), distance to neighboring PAYT municipalities (Km to PAYT city), population density (Population density), and urbanization level (Medium/High/Low) as described in Table \ref{table:var_desc} in Appendix \ref{Sec:appendixA}.
+In particular, I specify urbanization levels as urban, peri-urban, semi-peripheral, and very peripheral (the reference category) based on travel times (t) from each municipality to the closest urban center.
 Table \ref{tab:multinom} shows the results including all treated observations in the first policy year.
 The dummy for weight systems is the reference choice.

-Lower population density (popDens) significantly increases the probability to adopt weight programs over any other, as expected.
-Higher populated municipalities (pop) are more likely to implement weight vs. bag/emptying programs, perhaps to exploit returns to scale.
-Information dissemination effects (distPayt) positively increase the choice of bag programs.
-Finally, geographic characteristics seem to have similar effects for bag and mixed program choices with less peripheral municipalities being more likely to adopt these systems (with the exception of ``peri-urban" for mixed systems).
-Most of emptying programs seem to be adopted in peripheral municipalities (rather than very peripheral or urbanized ones).
+Results show that lower population density (Population density) significantly increases the probability to adopt weight programs over any other, as expected.
+Higher populated municipalities (Population) are more likely to implement weight vs. bag/emptying programs, perhaps to exploit returns to scale.
+Information dissemination effects (Km to PAYT city) positively increase the choice of bag programs.
+Less peripheral municipalities are more likely to adopt bag systems over weight systems, and highly urbanized municipalities are more likely to adopt weight systems over emptying or mixed systems. \\